 Krzysztof Kamil Baczyński (1921-1944)

 Polish Poetry Unites video series, which aspires to bring Poland and the US closer together through poetry, will be continued.
 Its mission is to show how much we all have in common when we talk about poetry.
-Second season of the series presenting Polish poets, their poems and life stories of people from different walks of life, lightened by poetry, is currently underway.
-Stay tuned and see you all in the Fall for new episodes.
+Three new installments of the series presenting Polish poets, their poems and life stories of people from different walks of life, lightened by poetry, are currently underway.
+Stay tuned and see you all soon for new episodes.

 Moderator: Edward Hirsch